MassimoCappellano/try_moquitto/README.md

 ## Clients

-`try_mosquitto.c` is a simple client similar to mosquitto's distribution examples.
+* `try_mosquitto.c` is a simple client similar to mosquitto's distribution examples.

-`MQTTGateway.c` more elaborated client.
+* `MQTTGateway.c` more elaborated client, used as template in ours applications.

 ## MOSQUITTO Broker